-- Program one of the programs 1-9 with the parameters to be used for the crater fill operation. - Select crater fill (C) option then select the correct program (1-9) the number selected is the program parameters to be used as crater fill. - Select 4Tor 4D mode.
+• Program one of the programs 1-9 with the parameters to be used for the crater fill operation.
+(See program mode on how to save a program (1:1)

+• Select crater fill (C) option then select the correct program (1-9) the number selected is the program parameters to be used as crater fill.

+• Select 4T or 4D mode.
 Press-release the torch switch to start welding.
 To crater fill at the end of a weld press and hold the torch switch button.
-Release the button to stop the crater fill and welding process.
+Release the button to stop the crater fill process.

-Demand offset (D)
+4:2 Demand offset (D)

 This option can be used when the Auto function is not available.
-This allows a small voltage compensation to help compensate for voltage drop of long welding cables.
+This allows a small voltage compensation to help compensate for voltage drop of long welding cables